nwchemgit/nwchem-wiki/EPR-pNMR.md

 271.88
 480.91
 ```
-To calculate Aiso , take the trace of the corrected A tensor and divide by 3:
+To calculate A<sub>iso</sub> , take the trace of the corrected A tensor and divide by 3:
 ```
 >trace(ATensC_Corr)/3
 341.56